massoncheg/forgejo-docs/docs/admin/actions.md

 - Online registration
   A special kind of token is needed and can be obtained from the `Create new runner` button:

-  - in `/admin/runners` to gain access to all repositories.
+  - in `/admin/runners` to accept workflows from all repositories.
-  - in `/org/{org}/settings/actions/runners` to gain access to all repositories within the organization.
+  - in `/org/{org}/settings/actions/runners` to accept workflows from all repositories within the organization.
-  - in `/user/settings/actions/runners` to gain access to all repositories of the logged in user
+  - in `/user/settings/actions/runners` to accept workflows from all repositories of the logged in user
-  - in `/{owner}/{repository}/settings/actions/runners` to gain access to a single repository.
+  - in `/{owner}/{repository}/settings/actions/runners` to accept workflows from a single repository.

   ![add a runner](../../../../images/v1.21/user/actions/runners-add.png)